mrbrant89/wokedissident/_posts/2025/04/2025-04-04-trump-burned-down-economy.md

 He wins on **debt explosion** and leaving future generations a flaming dumpster of IOUs.

-And *Sleepy Joe* - you know, the last guy, where we could actually sleep at night - had *positive* manufacturing job growth, despite having to help us recover from a global pandemic (and Trump 1.0).
+And *Sleepy Joe* - you know, the last guy, where we could actually sleep at night - had *positive* manufacturing job growth, despite recovering from a global pandemic (and Trump 1.0).

 > **Pro tip:** If you add $8 trillion in debt and still lose jobs?
 > You didn’t “run the economy like a business.”